Active Substance: peginterferon alfa-2a

 Pegasys is a medicine that contains the active substance peginterferon alfa-2a.
 It is available as a solution for injection in vials (135 and 180 micrograms), pre-filled syringes (90, 135 and 180 micrograms) and pre-filled pens (135 and 180 micrograms).

 Pegasys is used to treat the following diseases:

-- chronic hepatitis C (a disease of the liver due to infection with the hepatitis-C virus).
-It can be used in adults including those with liver cirrhosis (scarring) and those who are also infected with human immunodeficiency virus (HIV).
-The best way to use Pegasys is with ribavirin (an antiviral medicine).
-This combination is suitable for adults who have not been treated before and for adults in whom previous treatment including any type of interferon alfa, with or without ribavirin, did not work.
-Pegasys can be used on its own if the patient does not tolerate or must not receive ribavirin.
-Pegasys may also be used with ribavirin in children five years of age or older who have not been treated before, and in whom the benefits of therapy outweigh the risks of reduced growth from treatment.
+- chronic hepatitis C (a disease of the liver due to infection with the hepatitis C virus).
+It is used in combination with other medicines in adults with compensated liver disease.
+Pegasys may also be used with ribavirin in children 5 years of age or older who have not been treated before, and in whom the benefits of therapy outweigh the risks of reduced growth from treatment.